varvet/pundit/README.md

 end
 ```

-**This verification mechanism only exists to aid you while developing you
+**This verification mechanism only exists to aid you while developing your
 application, so you don't forget to call `authorize`.
-If is not some kind of
+It is not some kind of
 failsafe mechanism or authorization mechanism.
 You should be able to remove
 these filters without affecting how your app works in any way.**